Dr. Simon HAS MOVED AS OF OCTOBER 1, 2023.

-- If your insurance company requires you to choose a Primary Care Provider (PCP), then yes, you will need to call your insurance company (at least a day or two prior to your appointment) to let them know that you will be seeing Dr. Simon at GBMC Health Partners Hunt Manor location.
+If your insurance company requires you to choose a Primary Care Provider (PCP), then yes, you will need to call your insurance company (at least a day or two prior to your appointment) to let them know that you will be seeing Dr. Simon at the Mercy Personal Physicians - Hunt Valley location.

 How do I get a prescription refilled?

-Is Dr. Simon still the owner of the practice?
+Is Dr. Simon the owner of the practice?

-- No. The practice he is joining is owned by GBMC Health Partners, an affiliate of Greater Baltimore Medical Center.
-The physicians will still have autonomy as to how to treat patients, where to refer, etc.
+No. The practice is owned and managed by Mercy Personal Physicians.
+The individual physicians will still have autonomy as to how to treat patients, where to refer, etc.

 I can't drive all the way to Hunt Valley or would like to stay at Hunt Manor.
 What do I need to do?